erostefano/whatapp-joker/README.md

 # WhatsApp Web Joker

-This Chrome Extension adds a button by which you can send a random developer joke to your friends.
+This Chrome Extension adds a button by which you can send a random joke to your friends.

 ![Demo](demo.gif)